Jeremy Soule: 2010s

 Soule worked on several major titles in the early 2010s, including The Elder Scrolls V: Skyrim and Guild Wars 2.
 The Skyrim soundtrack in particular is among Soule's most critically acclaimed pieces of work, receiving a BAFTA nomination as well as numerous other awards from organizations such as the Game Audio Network Guild.
 Soule would also go on to compose the music for two of the official DLC packs for the game, Dragonborn and Dawnguard, both released in 2012.
 The Guild Wars 2 soundtrack was released a four-disc box set collection and well received.
 Soule was replaced as lead composer on the project later that year, with subsequent releases (such as expansions) being composed by Maclaine Diemer.

 In March 2013, Soule launched a Kickstarter project to fund a classical music album called The Northerner: Soule Symphony No. 1, seeking $10,000 for the album.
 The campaign ultimately raised a total of $121,227.
 The project features vocals in Old Norse, with Soule citing the successful use of the similar Icelandic language by Malukah in one of her own projects during development.
 For the project, Soule indicated that his company were developing new audio technology.
+Soule began accepting refunds for the unreleased symphony in 2016.
 An album of sketches was ultimately released in 2017, though not the full symphony.
+As of 2025, the project has not been released.

-In 2014, Soule signed an MMO exclusivity deal with Sony Online Entertainment, in order to compose music for EverQuest Next and Landmark.
-EverQuest Next was cancelled in March 2016; Landmark was released but shut down in February 2017, less than a year after launch.
+In 2014, Soule also signed an MMO exclusivity deal with Sony Online Entertainment, to compose music for EverQuest Next and Landmark.
+EverQuest Next was canceled in March 2016; Landmark was released but shut down in February 2017, less than a year after launch.
 In 2015, Soule composed a Dota 2 music pack, along with his brother Julian.
 The soundtrack was available as part of the Compendium, a pack of digitally-distributed content that funded the prize pool for The International 2015 tournament, which took place in August 2015 and ultimately featured the largest prize-pool in e-sports history at the time, with over $18,000,000 in total.
+In the following few years he primarily worked on indie titles.

+In 2014, Julian and Jeremy Soule co-founded an audio company named Virtual Sonics.
+The company entered into a joint venture with Roland Corporation in 2016, with Soule appointed co-director.
+Virtual Sonics produced digital instrumentation for Roland Cloud, which launched in 2018.
+Legendary Pictures co-founder Scott Mednick was an early investor in Virtual Sonics, but withdrew in August 2019 via a stock buyout.
+A dispute over the terms of the purchase ultimately led to a lawsuit between Mednick and Soule in 2022, which was resolved in favor of Soule.